Updated on January 30, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 People experience several different types of migraines.
 Knowing which kind you’re experiencing makes it easier to treat them and prevent future attacks.

 This migraine is the most prevalent.
 You experience moderate to severe one-sided headache pain that pulsates.
 You’ll also have one or more of the following symptoms:

 Migraines without aura tend to last four to 72 hours.
 You may get this headache a few times per year.
 If you have migraines without auras often, you may have chronic headaches.

 Once called a classic migraine, a migraine with aura causes visual disturbances and neurological symptoms before your headache starts.
 Visual disturbances include flashing lights, blind spots, zig-zag and wavy lines, which can last for 10 minutes to more than one hour.

 Several, lesser known, migraines also exist.
 Below are six kinds that you may not be familiar with:

 You may know about the noise and light sensitivity, nausea, vomiting and throbbing pain that comes with migraine headaches, but up to 60 percent of migraine sufferers also have intense dizziness and sensitivity to motion.
-Twenty percent experience severe vertigo that could result in fainting episodes.
+Twenty percent of migraine sufferers experience severe vertigo that could result in fainting episodes.
 These are vestibular migraines.

-You distinguish a retinal migraine from other headaches if you have repeated episodes of visual disturbance in one eye.
+You can distinguish a retinal migraine from other headaches if you have repeated episodes of visual disturbance in one eye.
 Blindness, blind spots or sparkles and flashes of light are also symptoms.
 Fortunately, these symptoms are typically temporary, cause little pain and last for around 30 minutes.

-MBAs creates an aura and one or more of these reversible symptoms:
+A migraine with brainstem aura (MBA) creates an aura and one or more of these reversible symptoms: